noelseo/Jobubbles/README.md

 [Live Demo](https://noelseo.github.io/Jobubbles/)

-## Technology
+## Technologies
 * `JavaScript` for Framework
 * `HTML` and `CSS`
 * `Indeed API` for Data Retrieval
 * `D3.js`

 ## Features
-* Each bubble represents a company and shows the number of the current job openings inside
+* Interactive bubbles displaying large companies with their current job openings
-* Bubbles can be rearranged by dragging
+* Legend displaying company industry with different colors
-* Bubbles expand upon clicking
+* Ability to click on bubbles that will expand to the size based on the number of the openings
-* Bubbles are colored differently based on the industry
+* Ability to drag bubbles and rearrange them

 ## Future Plans
-* Get API approval from Indeed and implement the actual data
+* Get API approval from Indeed and implement the actual data [Indeed Job Api](https://opensource.indeedeng.io/api-documentation/docs/get-job/)
 * Create mobile friendly responsive UI